wilsonify/wilsonify.github.io/content/recipes/TORTILLA SOUP211.md

 sitting in a clump.
 Add the broth and let that all come to a simmer.

-3 Now it’s time to take this motherfucker up a notch.
+3 Now it’s time to take this mother er up a notch.
 Add the lime juice and tortilla squares.

 Stir everything up and let that all gently simmer together until the tortillas get nice and soft,